 The Pet Effect

-Did you know pets can improve socialization among those with autism?
+Did you know pets can help people with depression?

 Learn more about The Pet Effect here.